Hawaiian Roll Cinnamon Rolls are sweet, soft, gooey, and topped with an incredible cream cheese glaze. Ready in under 30 minutes!

 Cinnamon Rolls

-• 12-count package Hawaiian Sweet Rolls
+• 12-count package Hawaiian sweet dinner rolls

 • 9 tablespoons unsalted butter divided, softened to room temp; do not melt!

-• 2/3 cup soft light brown sugar gently packed
+• 2/3 cup light brown sugar soft, gently packed

 • 1 tablespoon ground cinnamon